 Check for leaks, and tighten as necessary.
 Check for deterioration or dents in pipes and clamps which could allow exhaust to escape.
-On tilt-cab units, check exhaust balljoint for condition and proper fit.

-• Piping
+Piping

 Check for rust, corrosion, and damage.
 If piping is perforated at any point, temporary patching or lagging is acceptable until you can have permanent repairs made.
 On turbocharged engines check joints at the flanges and mounting brackets for tightness.